Ezekiel200483/production-ready-DevOps-pipeline-/README.md

 Production requires a manual approval before the deploy runs.
-I did this deliberately because pushing straight to production on every commit felt like a bad idea — having someone review what's going out gives a chance to catch anything before real users are affected.
+I did this deliberately because pushing straight to production on every commit felt like a bad idea, having someone review what's going out gives a chance to catch anything before real users are affected.

 Every Docker image gets tagged with the Git commit SHA so you can always